New year, new strategy for goal setting

 I can’t explain this one.
 I am fascinated by human physiology.
 The more I learn, the more curious I am to how I can abuse and manipulate it.
 I like the idea of needing less food.
 And fasting, I think it’s funny.

-4) Drink more coffee
+4) Drink more coffee and tea

 I love the idea of those people who need coffee to function and act like pretentious assholes when they haven’t had coffee in the last two hours.
 I suppose I should prepare to say an early goodbye to my kidney.